Two-Year Graduation Pledge Subgroups

 All entering transfers who:

 - Have earned an Associate Degree for Transfer (AA-T or AS-T) in a similar major/degree at CSUSB.

-- Are willing to earn 30 semester / 45 quarter units or more per academic year (degree applicable).
+- Are willing to earn 30 semester units or more per academic year (degree applicable).

 How to apply?

 - Entering transfers who have met the eligibility requirements for the program will be invited to apply for the Two-Year Graduation Pledge Program.